Full-Screen advertisements are a new kind of advertisement introduced in iOS 4.3. Full-screen advertisements are implemented by the

 When a full-screen ad object encounters an error, the ad object calls the delegate’s

-interstitialAd:didFailWithError: method to allow your application to process the error.
+interstitialAd:didFailWithError: method to allow your app to process the error.
 Full-screen ad objects share error codes with the

 Listing 3-6 Logging full-screen ad errors

 - (void)interstitialAd:(ADInterstitialAd *)interstitialAd didFailWithError:(NSError *)error